What is the Fund of Funds (FOF)?

 Risk of Investments in FOF

-There are inherent risks applicable to hedge funds and if the FOF has invested in a particular hedge fund then risks get automatically carried on to it.
+There are inherent risks applicable to hedge funds, and if the FOF has invested in a particular hedge fund, then threats get automatically carried on to it.

-- Lack of Liquidity: Hedge funds whether registered or unregistered are investments difficult to be converted into cash in addition to possible restrictions on its transfer or re-selling ability.
+- Lack of Liquidity: Hedge funds, whether registered or unregistered, are investments challenging to be converted into cash in addition to possible restrictions on its transfer or re-selling ability.
 There are no fixed rules on the pricing of its securities, especially the illiquid ones.
 When the price of a security is not available, its value may be calculated based on either price available by Bloomberg data or at cost.
-Registered units of the hedge funds may not be redeemable at investor’s discretion and perhaps there is no secondary market for the sale of such hedge fund units.
+Registered units of the hedge funds may not be redeemable at investor’s discretion, and perhaps there is no secondary market for the sale of such hedge fund units.
 In simple words, one may not be able to exit the investment at the desire of the investor.

 Also, look at Hedge Fund Strategies